thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 ### A quick note about cardinality

-On a [retrospective post](https://thenewstack.io/observability-a-3-year-retrospective/) about Observability, Charity Major (CTO of HoneyComb.io) stressed the importance of high-cardinality data for observable systems.
-Typical metrics-based tools (were designed for monolithic systems) only provide aggregated low-cardinality dimensions (metrics values associated with node name, container id, build number...) which are not useful for debugging purpose in the context of distributed systems.
-To help uncover hypotheses and pin down exactly the bad code block, high-cardinality data must be available (unique IDs like request ID, customer ID or event ID...) along with distributed context and raw events.
+On a [retrospective post](https://thenewstack.io/observability-a-3-year-retrospective/) about Observability, Charity Major stressed the importance of high-cardinality data for observable systems.
+Typical metrics-based tools that were designed for monolithic systems only provide aggregated low-cardinality dimensions which are not useful for debugging purpose in the context of distributed systems.
+To help uncover hypotheses and pin down exactly the bad code block, high-cardinality data request ID, customer ID or event ID should be available.

-OTel library plans to support both cumulative (as demonstrated with Prometheus in this post) and stateless exporters to output high-cardinality events to a downstream collector or metric backend.
+OTel library plans to support both cumulative and stateless exporters to output high-cardinality events to a downstream collector or metric backend.
 This has been discussed with details  in [a community talk by Josh MacDonald](https://youtu.be/L-Ss8PtWlRA?t=1951).

 ## Logs

 At the current stage, OTel does not provide a new Logging API.
-Instead, it relies on current well known logging libraries to supply log events in existing formats.
+It relies on current well known logging libraries to supply log events in existing formats.
 Log entries are forwarded to an OTel collector which performs transformation to [a log data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md) before exporting to storage backends.
-The log data model hence is defined to share a common understanding of what log entries should look like, including the key information for log correlation (time of execution, execution context and resource context).
+The log data model hence is defined to share a common understanding of what log entries should look like, including the key information for log correlation such as time of execution, execution context and resource context.
 We will explore this area more in the next post.

 ## Summary

-In the first two posts, we have touched on each individual component of OpenTelemetry - tracing, metrics, logs.
-This however doesn't illustrate the big picture as well as what improvements OTel bring to the ecosystem.
+In the first two posts, we have touched on each individual component of OpenTelemetry.
+Each component deals with a specific concern in observability space.
+The most important thing, however, is how to leverage these components to gain a more comprehensive view of a distributed system running in production.
 In the next post, I will attempt to put these concepts together by combining traces, metrics and logs.
 I also will discuss possible deployment topologies for microservices architecture within a cloud-native platform such as AWS.
 Stay tuned!

 ## References